davidpfister/subprocess.f/README.md

 </center>

+At the moment, it only seems to work fine with intel compiler.
+Some investigations are ongoing to make it work with gfortran.

 - a preprocessor.
 The units tests of _subprocess.f_ use quite some preprocessor macros.
 It is known to work both with intel `fpp` and `cpp`.
-Unit test rely on the the file [`assertion.inc`](https://github.com/davidpfister/fortiche/tree/master/src/assertion).
-Since the whole framework fits in a single file, it has been added directly to the repo.
+Unit test rely on the the files [`assertion.inc`](https://github.com/davidpfister/fortiche/tree/master/src/assertion) and [`app.inc`](https://github.com/davidpfister/fortiche/tree/master/src/app).

 ### Installation